 You may consider this remote, dreamy Australian heaven a lover’s paradise, but the Whitsundays was also made for families.
-My kids have lovingly labelled it our “Whitsundays Family Vacation”.
+My kids have lovingly labeled it our “Whitsundays Family Vacation”.
 The vacation they will never forget.

 It was special for a few reasons.

 One, it was the first time the kids and I had been away since our nomadic travels ended in 2016.
-We had taken several trips to Perth, but that is more like a second home to us then a holiday.
+We had taken several trips to Perth, but that is more like a second home to us than a holiday.
 So, it was exciting to be back on the road with them.

 Second, it was the first time we had holidayed with my partner.
-Introducing the kids to someone new is always nerve-racking, but my kids seemed pretty excited to have Jake along.
+Introducing the kids to someone new is always nerve-racking, but my kids seemed pretty excited to have Ahmet along.
 I was completely open and transparent with them, giving them a choice in the situation and they were all for having a fourth person join us on our Whitsundays family vacation.

 Lastly, it was the first official Explore With Erin fam trip.
 So, I give many many thanks to Whitsundays Tourism for the invitation to keep our travel dreams alive.

 So, off we went.
 And here are our best 15 tips to make the most out of your Whitsundays family vacation.

 Melbourne has direct flights to Prosperine, which is approximately a 15-minute drive to Airlie Beach.
 Airlie Beach is the town where most tourists head to.
 It’s where all the boat cruises leave from, where the majority of the resorts are, and the good shopping.

 The airport in Prosperine is tiny.
 Consider eating before you arrive for your flight back home.
 There is one café and we found the line to be quite long.
 We skipped it for a meal on the plane… Which in hindsight was probably not the best idea.
 What do you call this Jetstar? $9 sandwich!